TaskarCenterAtUW/TDEI-ExternalAPIs/ConsumerAPI.md

 - As an application, I wish to retrieve a list of TDEI Consumer API versions (/tdei_consumer)
 - As an application, I wish to retrieve a list of agencies for which the TDEI has data (/tdei_consumer/v1.0/agencies)
 - As an application, I wish to retrieve a list of stations for which the TDEI has pathways data (/tdei_consumer/v1.0/stations)

+## Pathways Consumer API - v1.0:
+### Use Cases
 - As an application, I wish to retrieve a list of versions of the pathways standard in which data is available (to include link to documentation) (/tdei_consumer/v1.0/gtfs_pathways/versions)
-- As an application, I wish to retrieve a list of versions of the flex standard in which data is available (to include link to documentation) (/tdei_consumer/v1.0/gtfs_flex/versions)
-- As an application, I wish to retrieve a list of versions of the osw standard in which data is available (to include link to documentation) (/tdei_consumer/v1.0/osw/versions)
-- As an application, I wish to retrieve a list of flex data files available (/tdei_consumer/v1.0/gtfs_flex)
 - As an application, I wish to retrieve a list of pathways data files available (/tedi_consumer/v1.0/gtfs_pathways)

-## Pathways Consumer API - v1.0:
-### Use Cases
 - As an application, I wish to retrieve a specific pathways file for a station  (/tdei_consumer/v1.0/gtfs_pathways/{gtfs_pathwaysId})
   - GTFS-static files including the pathways.txt, stops.txt and levels.txt files and any GTFS static files necessary to interpret the pathways files will be returned